 The National Curriculum is Government guidance stipulating what must be taught to children in maintained schools (of which St Bede’s is one).
 It sets out areas to be covered at each of the Key Stages of a child’s education.

 All National Curriculum subjects at St Bede’s provide opportunities to promote pupils’ spiritual, moral, social and cultural development.
-Explicit opportunities to promote pupils’ development in these areas are provided in Religious Education and the non-statutory framework for personal, social and health education (PSHE) and citizenship.
+Explicit opportunities to promote pupils’ development in these areas are provided in Religious Education and Relationships, Sex, Health Education (RSHE).
 A significant contribution is also made by the school ethos, effective relationships throughout the school, collective worship, and other curriculum activities.

 At our school we believe that these areas are intrinsic to the daily life of the school.
 They are taught the following important skills:

 - To be able to reflect about their own beliefs that informs their perspective on life and their interest in and respect for different people’s faiths, feelings and values.

 - To develop a sense of enjoyment and fascination in learning about themselves, others and the world around them.

 - To use imagination and creativity in their learning.